Prescription Drug Collection

 - Willowbank Office Building

-For a the full list of medication drop box information and hours, click here.
+For a full list of medication drop box information and hours, view the Medication Drop Box Information and Hours (PDF).
 The collected medications are periodically transported to a site where they will be incinerated.

 While MedReturn accepts non-opioid over-the-counter medications and vitamins, residents are encouraged to dispose of those by other means-adhering to the FDA guidelines.
 Those medications may be thrown in the trash, provided they are wrapped in coffee grounds or kitty litter and tightly sealed.

 - Injectables, syringes, and needles, (i.e., EpiPens).
 (These items should be taken to a health care professional's office or to a hospital for proper disposal)

 - Compressed cylinders or aerosols (e.g., asthma inhalers)